-SCALED LearningTM, the Y's holistic before and after-school curriculum, presents kids with new challenges as they reach each stage of their development.
-SCALED LearningTM helps kids grow in the classroom and out in the world through engaging in STEM, hands-on arts, literacy, career-connected learning, diversity and global education, social development, and fun!
+SCALED Learning®, the Y's holistic before and after-school curriculum, presents kids with new challenges as they reach each stage of their development.
+SCALED Learning® helps kids grow in the classroom and out in the world through engaging in STEM, hands-on arts, literacy, career-connected learning, diversity and global education, social development, and fun!

-Kids who participate in the Y's before and after-school programs expand the school day through active play with classmates and curriculum that augments what they're learning in school.
+Kids who participate in the Y's Before and After Enrichment School programs expand the school day through active play with classmates and curriculum that augments what they're learning in school.
 Discovering the world is fun and safe with the experts on helping kids grow and learn in spirit, mind, and body.
 Written and developed by the Greater Seattle YMCA.